Skip to main content

 An interim CMO is the right call when the company has a temporary but serious leadership gap and needs someone operating close to full-time until a permanent structure is in place.

-• Executive vacancy: Interim fits when the CMO has departed and the CEO, CRO, board, or investors need a steady operator to prevent drift.
+• Executive vacancy: Interim fits when the CMO has departed and the CEO, CRO, board, or investors need a steady hand to prevent drift.

 • Transition window: Interim is common after an acquisition, restructuring, rebrand, market repositioning, or leadership change where the business needs full-time coordination.